TosbackCgusBridge-Bot/CGUs-versions/Cableone/Terms of Service.md

 Excessive use means bandwidth or data usage that is significantly higher than typical usage for which our network is designed.
 Excessive Users consume so much data that their usage could negatively impact the Service provided to other customers.
 In order to ensure an optimized Internet experience for all customers, data plans have been assigned to all Internet services.

-Lite Plan 50GB Data Plan 1.5,Mbps, 5Mbps, 8Mbps, 10Mbps,12Mbps 300GB Data Plan Starter Plan 300GB Data Plan Family Plan 500GB Data Plan Streamer &.
-Gamer Plan 700GB Data Plan Roomate Plan 900GB Data Plan Power Home Plan 1100GB Data Plan\* GigaONE ™ 1100GB Data Plan\*
+Lite Plan50GB Data Plan1.5,Mbps, 5Mbps, 8Mbps, 10Mbps,12Mbps300GB Data PlanStarter Plan300GB Data PlanFamily Plan500GB Data PlanStreamer &.
+Gamer Plan700GB Data PlanRoomate Plan900GB Data PlanPower Home Plan1100GB Data Plan\*GigaONE ™1100GB Data Plan\*

 Names, speeds, and data plans are subject to change